phyk/dancing-datacollection/current-context.md

 # Project Execution
 - All runs of the project are done with `uv run python ...` to ensure the correct environment and dependencies are used.
+- All tests are run with `uv run pytest ...` to ensure the correct environment and dependencies are used.

 # Competition Dance Info
 - Any competition may contain either the Ballroom dances or the Latin dances.